 and in December Richard Sambrook reflected on the way that traditional norms of political and media behaviour had been abandoned in the 2019 election campaign:

-Lastly – for now at least – back in November we had news of the world’s biggest liar:
+In November 2019 we had news of the world’s biggest liar:

 A happy footnote: the OU documentary in which I took part won the Medea Award, announced in October: